mahoney1/docs/commercial-paper-tutorial.md

 And lastly if you’ve already run through this tutorial or tried it previously, you’ll also want to delete the underlying chaincode image for the Commercial Paper smart contract.
 If you’re a user going through this content for the first time, then you won’t have this chaincode image on your system (so won't need to perform this next step).
 Get the container id using:

-`docker ps -a |grep papercontract`

-then substitute the ID and run: docker rmi <container_id_from above>
+`docker rmi $(docker images -q dev*)`

-It will remove any container images related to dev-peer0.org1.example.com-papercontract-0.0.1-xxxxxx
+It will remove any container images related to any previous dev-peer0.org1.example.com-papercontract-0.0.1-xxxxxx

 ## Scenario

 Magnetocorp issue a Commercial Paper - this is performed by Isabella, an employee of MagnetoCorp.
-An investor, Digibank - through its investment trader Balaji - purchases the Commercial Paper.
+An investor, DigiBank - through its investment trader Balaji - purchases the Commercial Paper.
 Digibank hold it for a period of time, and then redeem it at face value with MagnetoCorp for a small profit.
 You can read more on the Commercial paper example at https://hyperledger-fabric.readthedocs.io/en/master/tutorial/commercial_paper.html

 ## Step 1.
 Get the commercial Paper Sample